texhex/BiosSledgehammer/README.md

 PasswordFile ==
 ```

+In order to create a password file, do the following:

+* Download any newer BIOS release from HP, e.g. [SoftPaq #85233](https://ftp.hp.com/pub/softpaq/sp85001-85500/sp85233.exe)
+* Open a command prompt with administrative priviledges and change to the folder the SPxxx.exe was downloaded to
+* Execute *SPxxxx.exe -s -e* (e.g. ``SP85233.exe -s -e``)
+* The contents of the SoftPaq will be extract to *C:\SWSetup\SPxxxx*, e.g. ``C:\SWSetup\SP85233``
+* Start ``HpqPswd64.exe`` from that location
+* Enter the password two times and type in the filename to save it (e.g. ``01_Standard_2018.bin``)
+* Please ensure that the file has a .BIN extension

 Regarding BIOS passwords, please note the following:

-* Passwords need to meet minimum complexity rules (must contain upper and lower case letters and a number) or the BIOS will reject the password change but won't issue any specific error message - it will simply return "Invalid password file".
+* Passwords need to meet minimum complexity rules (must contain upper- and lower-case letters and a number) or the BIOS will reject the password change but won't issue any specific error message - it will simply return "Invalid password file".
 The only exception of this rule is an empty password which is always allowed.
 * There are only some password changes allowed per power cycle.
 If the password change just doesn’t work although it has worked before, turn the device off and on.

 ## BIOS Settings